HR 3220

 HR 3220 is a binary star system in the southern constellation of Carina.
 It has the Bayer designation B Carinae; HR 3220 is the designation from the Bright Star Catalogue.
 It has a yellow-white hue and is visible to the naked eye with an apparent visual magnitude of 4.75.
 Based upon parallax measurements, it is located at a distance of 59 light years from the Sun.
 The system is drifting further away with a radial velocity of +24 km/s.

 This is a single-lined spectroscopic binary system with an orbital period of 899.3 days and an eccentricity of 0.12.
-The visible component is an F-type main sequence star with a stellar classification of F6 V Fe-0.8 CH-0.4, where the suffix notation indicates mild but anomalous underabundances of iron and the cyano radical.
+The visible component is an F-type main sequence star with a stellar classification of F6 V Fe-0.8 CH-0.4, where the suffix notation indicates mild but anomalous underabundances of iron and the methylidyne radical.
 The secondary is most likely a helium white dwarf with 0.47 times the mass of the Sun.
 Mass transfer from the white dwarf progenitor has given the primary the spectral signature of a blue straggler that appears much younger than its actual age of about 10 billion years.